Spirituality v. Grief

 The adventure left me sobbing for the grief that I've let myself feel again, this many years later.
 Baka (grandma) died in 2002, Eko (my nickname for my uncle) in 2008, Deda (grandpa) in 2010 and Strina (aunt) in 2020.
 It's been a painful road and each passing felt unreal because I have not been to any of the funerals.
 The interesting thing was that grief for each person felt new, as if I was feeling it for the first time.
 It's strange what kind of process grief has, because in my experience, you never truly get over anything.
 You just transmute it to mean something different, to hurt a little differently but not project onto others.

-You are not supposed to have it all figure out- no one does.
-You are not supposed to do it alone- many of us have at least one.
+You are not supposed to have it all figured out- no one does.
+You are not supposed to do it alone- many of us have at least one person, place or thing.
 You are not supposed to know everything- which means you share knowledge and find people who are capable of the things you seek.
 Same as they do- which inherently means there is something in YOU that is needed by someone else.
 That's that magic woo woo shit some of us are talking about.
 It's the medicine and wisdom that you have inside you if only you were quiet enough to listen, and still enough to hear.

 Toodles!
 I'm going to go thank a tree for letting me breathe another day.